 I wonder what the fun of hunting is?
 Maybe the perfectly cut, highly fashionable, camouflage hunters suit?

 Cycling on the road means seeing a lot of killed nutria’s, large rat-like animals with a thick, bald tail and long yellow front teeth.
 Cars just hit the nutria crossing over to another ditch.
-Dead rats and mice passes our wheels too.
+Dead rats and mice passes the wheels too.
 My mind translates passing a pig farm at night, I dream about pink piglet and their pig parents.
 They are standing in a cage where a sea of fire comes and burns them alive.
 This way the pig taste better for humans.
 Freshly roasted.
 Literally.

 Cycling on a cycle path is not what I normally would prefer but being in this part of Italy it suddenly seems the best option.
-It is quiet, we often have trouble with finding a supermarket in small villages.
+It is quiet, I often have trouble with finding a supermarket in small villages.
 I enjoy the out of alignment steeples, each of them the center of town, often within view of the other.

-We sleep at a young plantation, far from the levee but fully in view as the trees bear no undergrowth.
+I sleep at a young plantation, far from the levee but fully in view as the trees bear no undergrowth.
 I still manage to build a little fire and keep warm in the morning.

-When we stop for two nights in Mantova, Ton has booked us an apartment right in the center of town.
+When I stop for two nights in Mantova, I’d booked an Airbnb apartment right in the center of town.
 The luxurious bathroom (hot water, soap and towels are always luxurious!) is soon filled with wet leaves, trying to dry the tent.
 The very authentic room, interconnected to the many religious buildings all around us, has pannier-stuff all over, from pans covered in sooth, to socks smeared with mud.
 The town is a highlight of architecture but as always, I want to use the opportunity of a room with running water, heating and a kitchenette.
 I do try to repair my broken brake cable but I rather drink cappuccino in a tiny, authentic café around the corner.
 It’s a pleasure to see the Italians gather all dressed up, even the babies are highly fashionable, besides being the little king in their crowd of grown-ups (complete with iPad).
 I find Italian people a fine, pleasant, friendly folks.

-We both fail to repair the Magura break.
+I fail to repair the Magura break.
 And cycle on.
 The weather has become misty and beautiful eerie, I can’t make out the Po anymore.

-My new down jacket has become dirty around the sleeve ends, the smell of our clothes is a wood-fire fragrance, and the odor of my armpits a remarkable strong yet far from unpleasant sweat scent, kind of interesting.
+My new down jacket has become dirty around the sleeve ends, the smell of my clothes is a wood-fire fragrance, and the odor of my armpits a remarkable strong yet far from unpleasant sweat scent, kind of interesting.
 Sometimes I wonder what makes us different from a homeless?
 Other than having money, obviously.
 I think it’s choice and pleasure.
 Possibilities and back-up.
 I have a way out if I want.
 Or need.
 I wake up in a patch of thickly undergrowth plantation and the first thing I do is start a fire and search for ‘champignons’, to make photo’s of.
-We can camp anywhere we want, although it might be hiding.
+I can camp anywhere I want, although it might be hiding.
 It might be a bit of a poor way of living, but it is a choice.
-The simplicity, however ridiculous by the standard of the country we are in, is heavenly to deal with.
+The simplicity, however ridiculous by the standard of the country we cyclists are in, is heavenly to deal with.

 However much I enjoy it, it gnaws on me as well.
 My mom is sick… I am almost daily in doubt what to do?
-One such evening a What’sApp message from my sister releases me of this uncertainty, without further hesitation or thinking, we decide I need to go home.
+One such evening a What’sApp message from my sister releases me of this uncertainty, without further hesitation or thinking, I decide I need to go home.
 Now.

 This time it is not as difficult as before because I had slowly got used to being in Europe, and Italy being a larger example of the Netherlands makes the transition easier.